Table of Contents

 A teen's body grows faster than any time since infancy.
 During a "growth spurt," a boy can add four inches of height and a girl three inches of height.
 Body weight increases, too, and while this normal weight gain includes both muscle and fat, boys tend to add proportionally more muscle and girls add proportionally more fat.
 During puberty, hormonal changes in boys can cause a deeper voice, facial hair, and hair under the arms and in the pubic area.
 Girls begin to develop breasts, get fuller hips, and grow underarm and pubic hair.
 Even the brain is growing and maturing.

 It is common for teens to feel self-conscious about these changes, especially if they grow at a faster or slower rate than their peers.
 Teens living with HIV may also have additional physical issues.
-If you are starting new HIV drugs, you may have some uncomfortable side effects, such as nausea, dizziness, muscle pain, or fatigue.
+If you are starting new HIV drugs, you may have some uncomfortable side effects, such as nausea, diarrhea, dizziness, muscle pain, or fatigue.
 Usually these go away after the first two or three weeks as your body adjusts to the new drugs.

 Sometimes HIV drugs can cause a body change called lipodystrophy.
 This is a weight gain in the central part of your body, such as your stomach, chest, shoulders, and waist.
 Lipodystrophy can also include a loss of fat in the face, arms, legs, hips, and buttocks.
 These body changes may also make you feel self-conscious about your appearance, and can leave some teens with feelings of poor self-image and low self-esteem.
 Some young people may want to stop taking their HIV drugs.
 It is important that you talk to your health care provider if you are feeling this way so that you take the necessary steps to improve your health.
+The good news is that newer HIV drugs do not cause lipodystrophy nearly as often as older HIV drugs did.

 While increased growth makes it important for all teens to eat a healthy diet, it is important for you to make a special effort to protect your immune system by eating a balanced diet, getting enough rest, and exercising regularly.
+If you are not getting all the vitamins and minerals you need for your growing body from the foods you eat, you may consider taking supplements after consulting with your health care provider.

 In addition to physical growth, your mental processes of perception, memory, and judgment will develop during your teen years, as will your emotional and decision-making abilities.
 Even adults living with HIV find that taking HIV drugs every day can be annoying, hard to remember, and maybe difficult to hide from others.
 HIV drugs can be a constant reminder of your condition.
 In addition, you may be embarrassed about regular school absences that you take to visit your health care provider.
 All of this may make you feel more self-conscious and sensitive to what others may think of you.